aminnairi/kryptonian/CONTRIBUTING.md

 #### Changelog

-Add the necessary changelogs for the next release.
+Add the necessary changelogs in the `CHANGELOG.md` file for the next release.

 #### Package Version

-Update the package version to reflect the new release.
+Update the package version in the `package.json` file to reflect the new release.

 #### Publish